 The question is not about the chronic impoverished power supply in Nigeria as we all know about this aspect of our national instability.
 What is worrisome is that the officials of the State Security Service (SSS) as the agents in charge of protecting the President of the Federal Republic of Nigeria failed in their sense of responsibility as it relates to adequate vast state security detail—as in the case of instant light visibility for security purpose.

-Hopefully, they now know that constant backup in terms of power supply must present at all times and be of necessity for the President's safety.
+Hopefully, they now know that constant backup in terms of power supply must be present at all times and be of necessity for the President’s safety.

 While it was realistic for the President to experience the power supply problems in the people’s lives, the second the power supply went off as the President gave his Easter message on Sunday at the Our Savior’s Church in Lagos; the next second should have shown the sudden effect of what could be described as the Presidential Generator (PG).